jthmiller/eDNA-metabarcoding-intro/README.md

 4. Start the denoising the reads (removing the low quality reads/bases)
 5. Start here next week's lab

-## Before you can run programs like fastp and qiime, activate an environment
+## Before you can run programs like fastp and qiime, create a conda environment with all the necessary applications
+Note: Provide a link to my conda qiime env
 ```
 ### To run fastp for trimming
 conda activate genomics